Mute (short story)

+"Mute" is a crime short story by author Stephen King, first published in Playboy magazine in 2007 and subsequently collected in his work Just After Sunset in 2008.

 Plot summary

 Monette, a middle-aged traveling book salesman (his first name is never given), goes to confession.
 When the priest asks him what sin he has committed, Monette admits that he believes he has sinned in some way but is not entirely sure exactly what he is guilty of.
 He then explains the events of the preceding days.

 While on the road, Monette picked up a hitchhiker carrying a sign proclaiming him to be both deaf and mute.
 Once in the car, the hitchhiker seemingly fell asleep.
 Since Monette believed the man could not hear him, he decided to vent his problems to him.